-After the very successful productions of “Don Carlo”, “Otello”, “Magic Flute”, “Tosca” and “Fidelio”, in the festival Oper Burg Gars, Wildner will conduct Bizet’s “Carmen” in 2021, which needed to be postponed from 2020 due to corona.
+After the very successful productions of “Don Carlo”, “Otello”, “Magic Flute”, “Tosca”, “Fidelio” and “The Abduction from the Seraglio” , in the festival Oper Burg Gars, Wildner will conduct Bizet’s “Carmen” in 2022, which needed to be postponed from 2020 due to corona.

-As part of his regular collaboration with the Vienna Johann Strauss Orchestra, the Austrian will perform at the Vienna Musikverein in October 2020.
-The annual Asian tour of the Vienna Johann Strauss Orchestra planned for the turn of the year 20-21 fell victim to the corona pandemic and had to be postponed by one year.
+As part of his regular collaboration with the Vienna Johann Strauss Orchestra, the Austrian will perform at the Vienna Musikverein in October 2021.
+The annual Asia tour of the Vienna Johann Strauss Orchestra planned for the turn of the year 20-21 fell victim to the corona pandemic and also the 2021-22 tour needed to be postponed by one year.

 In recent years, Johannes Wildner was responsible for a new production of Mozart’s “Idomeneo” at the Lithuanian National Theater Vilnius directed by Graham Vick, a new production of “La Cavalleria Rusticana/I Pagliacci” at the Bucharest State Opera, and “The Magic Flute” in St. Petersburg.